pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 # Introduction

 To briefly recap, the last article included the basics of operating MongoDB through the Mongo shell, Bash, or Python (PyMongo), such as for basic queries and CRUD operations.
-Because this article is a little more involved, we'll focus on PyMongo, though as I mentioned above, an SQL notebook (using Google Colab) is provided as a companion piece.
+Because this article is a little more involved, we'll narrow the focus to PyMongo, though as I mentioned above, an SQL notebook (using Google Colab) is provided as a companion piece.
 For myself at least, this makes the PyMongo code a lot more relatable.

-To be honest, it took quite a bit of troubleshooting to get matching results in SQL (though of course in hindsight, the nature of the issues is much clearer).
+To be honest, it took quite a bit of troubleshooting to get matching results in SQL (though of course in hindsight, it's clear what the issues were).
 Flattening the data was relatively straightforward, as there aren't many layers of nesting in the clickstream data.
 Matching top-line results, user-level results, and country-level results was more of a process.
 AI assistance (from Grok) was helpful, but recommendations often lacked precision.
-Trickle-charging with input, and modularizing code into attachments were productive strategies, but its limitations are (for now) still quite noticeable.
+Trickle-charging it with step-by-step input, and modularizing code into attachments were productive strategies, but the limitations are still quite noticeable, for now.